ZIP Archive

 Binary Structure

-ZIP uses a three-section layout: local file entries, central directory, and end-of-central-directory record (EOCD).
-Each local file entry begins with signature 50 4B 03 04 (PK\x03\x04), followed by version, flags, compression method, timestamps, CRC-32, sizes, filename length, and the compressed data.
+ZIP uses a three-section layout: local file entries, central directory, and End of Central Directory Record (EOCD).
+Each local file entry starts with signature 50 4B 03 04, followed by a 26-byte fixed header containing version, flags, compression method, timestamps, CRC-32, compressed and uncompressed sizes, and filename/extra field lengths.
+The compressed file data immediately follows the variable-length filename and extra field.
 The central directory at the end of the file mirrors each local entry with signature 50 4B 01 02, adding file attributes, comments, and the byte offset to each local header.
-The EOCD record (50 4B 05 06) stores the total entry count and the offset to the central directory start.
-Parsers locate the EOCD by scanning backward from the file end.
-This end-anchored design makes ZIP efficient for appending files but fragile to truncation — losing the EOCD makes the entire archive unreadable even if all file data is intact.
+The EOCD record (50 4B 05 06) stores the total entry count and the byte offset to the central directory start.
+Parsers locate the EOCD by scanning backward from the file end — this end-anchored design enables appending without rewriting but means truncation of even a few bytes at the file end destroys the entire archive's navigability.

 | Offset | Length | Field | Example | Description |